fballestermacia/simphony/README.md

 ```
 on the folder where you hav stored your *.dyn* files.
 It will substract the long-range part of the dynamical matrix (if pressent) and generate a *[name]_phononTB_hr.dat*.

-By default, Phonnier searches for a file named *wannier90_hr.dat* on the current directory but the filename can be changed by including the following namelist on your *pn.in* file:
+By default, Simphony searches for a file named *wannier90_hr.dat* on the current directory but the filename can be changed by including the following namelist on your *pn.in* file:
 ```
 &TB_FILE
 Hrfile = 'NAMEOFYOURhr.datFILE'
 /
 ```

-The former, however, tells Phonnier about the calculations you want to make and the parameters for those calculations.
+The former, however, tells Simphony about the calculations you want to make and the parameters for those calculations.
 It also includes the relevant structure information.

-A generic pn.in file can be created using the [createPhonnierInput](utility_scripts/createPhonnierInput) script, that reads the crystal structure from your *.dyn* files and writes a *pn.in* file with the main necessary parameters.
+A generic pn.in file can be created using the [createSimphonyInput](utility_scripts/createSimphonyInput) script, that reads the crystal structure from your *.dyn* files and writes a *pn.in* file with the main necessary parameters.
 It also checks wether your system incudes LO-TO correction or not and writes the dielectric tensor and the born effective charges on the input file.

 For examples on input files, we refer to the *examples* directory.

 ## Capabilities
-Phonnier is intended to be a multipurpose tool for calculating topological quantitites and band structures of phonon systems.
-What follows is a non-exhaustive list of the main calculations that Phonnier is capable of performing:
+Simphony is intended to be a multipurpose tool for calculating topological quantitites and band structures of phonon systems.
+What follows is a non-exhaustive list of the main calculations that Simphony is capable of performing:
 <ol>
     <li> Bulk band structure </li>
     <li> Slab band structure </li>